RamiroArribas/People_traffic_forecasting/Structure_draft.md

 ## 4.- Modelling

-· Develop a test harness: data extraction, resampling techinique and performance measure to be used (RMSE, R^2 and R^2-Adjusted)
+· Develop a test harness: data extraction, resampling technique and performance measure to be used (RMSE, R^2 and R^2-Adjusted)

+· Wirte the code for the walk-forward validation

 · Try different models: baseline (naïve forecast), multivariate linear regression (autoregression using lags), K-nearest neighbourhood, Random Forest, ARIMA & others (consider SVM, ensemble methods such as AdaBoost, etc.).